Temporary Contract Not Renewed: Are You Entitled to Compensation?

 When are you not entitled to compensation?

-You don't receive compensation in all situations.
+You will not receive compensation in all situations.
 For example if:

-• the contract ends during the probationary period
+• the contract ends during the trial period

-But this must be carefully reviewed.
+But this needs to be looked at carefully.
 Employers regularly make mistakes here.

 Common tricks (and why they don't always work)